 Scholars believe that doves were raised for food.
 Their dung was used as fertilizer.
 Also, some think that doves could serve for message passing and rituals.

 We exited the columbarium and headed back towards the parking lot.
-Towards the end of the path, it was around noon, and there were already many people on the trail.
+Towards the end of the path, around noon, many people were on the trail.

 The Midras Ruins trail is not a long one.
 It took us about two hours to complete the path.
-And if you make it at a good pace (no photography and food stops), then you can finish it in a little more than an hour.
-After the trail, you can find a table in the nearby forest for a short picnic.
+And at a faster pace (no photography and food stops), you can finish it in about an hour.
+After the trail, you can find tables in the nearby forest for a short picnic.
 Just like we did.

 Summary

-Horvat Midras is a lovely circular route that both kids and adults will enjoy.
+Horvat Midras is a lovely loop track that both kids and adults will enjoy.
 There is a lot of nature, space for kids to run, and remains to explore.
 And there are also many points of interest along the way.
-On many trails, you walk for an hour or even more between different points of interest.
+On many trails, you walk between different points of interest for an hour or more.
 But at the Midras Ruins trail, you will find archeological remains every ten minutes.

-All of the above make it a favorite trail among locals, and at some entrances to the caves, we had to wait for a while, but it was worth it.
+All of the above make it a favorite track among locals, and at some entrances to the caves, we had to wait for a while, but it was worth it.

 Beit Guvrin National Park is called “Land Of A Thousand Caves.”
 But not all caves are located within its territory, and as you saw, some can be found along this route.
 If you want to see the caves and it is your first visit to this area, I would suggest visiting Beit Guvrin.
-In any other scenario, consider visiting Horvat Midras, Horvat Etri, and Horvat Burgin.
+Otherwise, consider visiting Horvat Midras, Horvat Etri, and Horvat Burgin.

 Have you visited Horvat Midras?
 Tell us in the comment below about your experience.